Visa policy of Ivory Coast

-Visitors to Ivory Coast must obtain a visa from one of the Ivorian diplomatic missions unless they come from one of the visa exempt countries.
-All visitors must hold a passport valid for 6 months.
+Visitors to Ivory Coast must obtain a visa from one of the Ivorian diplomatic missions or online unless they come from one of the visa-exempt countries.
+All visitors must hold a passport valid for at least 6 months.

 Visa policy map

 Visa exemption

-Citizens of the following 24 countries as well as refugees and stateless persons residing in these countries can visit Côte d'Ivoire without a visa:
+Citizens of the following 24 countries, as well as refugees and stateless persons residing in these countries, can visit Côte d'Ivoire without a visa for an indefinite period of stay (unless otherwise stated):